felixwurst/project-chatapp/README.md

 1. download the code
 2. run `npm install`
 3. run `npm run start`
+4. import sql file from the share folder into your database
-4. open your browser and go to `localhost:4000`
+5. open your browser and go to `localhost:4000`

 ### Authors: